chitvs/wordler/README.md

 python3 wordle_auto.py
 ```

-This will simulate solving the puzzle for each word in `allowed_words.txt` and print the number of guesses needed for each solution, as well as the average number of guesses and othere data.
+This will simulate solving the puzzle for each word in `allowed_words.txt` and print the number of guesses needed for each solution, as well as the average number of guesses and other data.

 ## Code Overview